Living with Borderline Personality Disorder

 Living with Medication

-There isn’t a medication that is made to treat borderline personality disorder — wouldn’t that be lovely — but you can treat some of the symptoms with a combination of different medications, including antidepressants, beta blockers, antipsychotics or mood stabilisers.
+There isn’t a medication that is made to treat borderline personality disorder — wouldn’t that be lovely — but you can treat some of the symptoms with a combination of different medications, including antidepressants, beta-blockers, and sometimes antipsychotics or mood stabilisers.

 For me, Sertraline helps me with extreme low moods and depression and Propranolol helps with extreme anxiety and panic, but different medications work for different people.
 As I am waiting for an upcoming meeting with my local psychological services to get a care plan underway, I understand that I might be changed to a different combination of medications to see if any might be more effective, but I’ll update on this at a later date.